 Pick something your child enjoys.
 This may seem like a no-brainer, and yes, we all have to do things we don’t like.
 But if you’re working on building a skill, make the work enjoyable by engaging them in something they like!

 Make the activity sensory-friendly.
-Some children struggle with attention span because their body does not receive the sensory stimuli needed.
+Some children struggle with attention span because their bodies do not receive the sensory stimuli needed.
 They may need to move about or stand or use a wobble chair.
 Think of your needs when completing a task and what helps you focus.
 For example, when attending long meetings or training sessions, I prefer to stand in the back where I can move about – I’m a horrible sitter!

 Limit distractions.
-Whether you’re playing a board game, going for a walk, or completing homework, limit the number of distractions.
+Whether playing a board game, going for a walk, or completing homework, limit the number of distractions.
 For example, put phones away (yes, you too!), turn off background noise like the TV or radio, and put younger siblings in another room for a nap or their playpen.

 Change the Scenery.
 Some children are understimulated by their environment and need a change of scenery.
 Take a homework assignment to the park or take their building blocks and dramatic play toys outside.
 The outside environment will spark their creativity and the way they play.